gitGNU/gnu_comma/README.txt

         end P;
      end D;

   then D.P satisfies the requirements of an entry point.
-For example, to print out the LLVM assembly including the sub function the corresponding invocation of the driver program would be:

-     > driver -e D.P foo.cms -emit-llvm

-  When neither -emit-llvm or -emit-llvm-bc are given then the driver will generate a native executable.
-In this case the -o flag can be used specify the name of the executable.
-Otherwise, the executable is named after the given input file, or "a.out" when reading from stdin.
-Examples:

-     > cat foo.cms | driver -e D.P   # produces executable "a.out"

-     > driver foo.cms -e D.P         # produces executable "foo"

-     > driver foo.cms -e D.P -o bar  # produces executable "bar"

-A special case is when the driver is invoked without any output specified (no -emit-llvm, -emit-llvm-bc, or -e flags given).
-In this case the driver goes thru the parse, type check, and codegen phases and either succeeds or fails.
+ -d: Specifies the output directory.
+If an --emit-llvm, --emit-llvm-bc, or -e flag is present, llvm IR (".ll" files) or llvm bitcode (".bc" files) are generated for the input file and all of its dependents.
+The -d flag can be used to specify the directory where these output files should be written.

+Here are a few examples of how to use the driver program:

+  - "driver Foo.cms":  Parse, type check, and codegen Foo.cms (and all dependents) but do not produce any output.
+The compilation will either succeed or fail.
 This is useful for testing general system sanity.

+  - "driver Foo.cms -e Foo.Run": Generate a native executable named Foo and a set of bitcode files in the current directory using the entry procedure Foo.Run.

+  - "driver Foo.cms -e Foo.Run -d output -o result": Generate a native executable named 'result' and a set of bitcode files in the directory 'output' using the entry procedure Foo.Run.

+  - "driver Foo.cms -d output --emit-llvm":  Generate a set of llvm IR files in the directory 'output'.